-Q: To be free means to be conscious of what?
+Prompt: To be free means to be conscious of what?

 The constraints within which you live.

 Freedom will not be found in some idealized future where we all enjoy sovereignty, universal suffrage, basic income, and any other transient goal cooked up by the current zeitgeist.
-Again, these projects are necessary - they build human capacity and ability - but they will not set us free.
+Again, these projects are important - they build human capacity and ability - but they will not set us free.

-Q: A life free from self-concern combines what two qualities?
+Prompt: A life free from self-concern combines what two qualities?